ZjjConan/Multi-Modal-Adapter/README.md

 ## Contributions

-- We introduce a dataset-level analysis method to systematically examine feature representations for transformerbased CLIP models.
+- We introduce a dataset-level analysis method to systematically examine feature representations for transformer-based CLIP models.
 This analysis helps build more effective and efficient adapters for VLMs.
 - We propose a novel adapter that contains separate projection layers to improve feature representations for image and text encoders independently.
 We also introduce a shared projection to provide better alignment between vision-language representations.
 - We integrate our adapter into the well-known CLIP model and evaluate them on various few-shot generalization tasks.
 Experiment results show that our method achieves leading performance among all compared approaches.